 Compare that to their website:

-Email navigation bars look great on desktop email clients.
+Email navigation bars look great on desktop clients.
 The screens are generally larger and lend themselves nicely to a ‘website style’ email.
 However, email navigation bars are not so effective when viewed on a mobile.
-They can make a message look incredibly cluttered, and the tiny icons are very difficult for a reader to click on.
+They can make a message look incredibly cluttered.
+The tiny icons are very difficult for a reader to click on.
 For the mobile versions of your email, consider paring down your navigation bar, or remove it altogether.

 In desktop emails from Moss Bros, they have a fairly detailed navigation bar: